pyxelr/recommendations-for-engineers/README.md

 -   [Memrise](https://www.memrise.com/) <--- learn a language and not only
 -   [Quizlet](https://quizlet.com/) <--- more user-friendly alternative to Anki
 -   [ShortcutFoo](https://www.shortcutfoo.com/) <--- fun way to memorise shortcuts and commands
 -   [SuperMemo](https://super-memo.com/supermemo18.html) <--- more advanced tool over Anki, including the incremental reading feature.
-The author also dedicated a lot of time into [science behind the learning topic](http://www.super-memory.com/)
+The author also dedicated a lot of time into the [science behind the learning topic](http://www.super-memory.com/)
 -   [Tinycards](https://tinycards.duolingo.com/) <--- flashcard app from the creators of Duolingo

 ### languages